Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 In most cases, this means a licensed gas fitter or a factory technician.

-Key combustion warning signs that your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip.
+Key incomplete combustion warning signs that your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip.

 The exceptions to this are gas fireplaces and gas log fires that have yellow flames by design.